 A series of gruesome murders threatens to expose the faerie world to humans.
 Four queer teens – Nausicaä, Arlo, Vehan, and Aurelian – each hold a piece of the truth.
 And they must track down the mysterious killer.

-There are not one but two romances in this book.
-And the characters are what make them so perfect.
-I personally love Arlo and Nausicaä.
+The worldbuilding, mystery and fast-paced plot make this an incredible queer fantasy.
+But the characters sell this book.
 Nausicaä is a grumpy, chaotic and sarcastic lesbian.
 Arlo and Nausicaä have a perfect grumpy/sunshine slow-burn vibe.

 I listened to the audiobook version.
-There are four POVs but the full cast of narrators and different voices made it easy to follow.
-You can listen to it on Audible with a free trial.
-Or you can buy a physical copy on Amazon – you can buy it here.
+While the book has four POVs, the full cast of narrators and different voices make it easy to follow.

 Representation: Lesbian, bisexual, questioning, pansexual. non-binary